bdconcepts/leasdesk-docs/source/includes/_authentication.md

 In response to this call you'll receive an long lived access_token which can be used to access the resourced mentioned below.

 <aside class="notice">
-Make sure to replace with your client ID and secret
+Make sure to replace with your client ID and Client Secret with the ones for the correct environment.
 </aside>

 # Authorization